Tennis For New Players: Getting On The Court And Playing

 Choosing a beginner-friendly partner

 Playing tennis with a partner can be a fun and rewarding experience.
-When starting out, it's important to choose a partner who is at a similar skill level or willing to practice and learn together with you.
+When , it's important to choose a partner who is at a similar skill level or willing to practice and learn together with you.
 Look for someone who is enthusiastic, supportive, and committed to improving.
 Playing with a partner allows you to rally, practice strokes, and engage in friendly competition, which will accelerate your learning and make the experience more enjoyable.

 Rallying and practicing strokes together